NBISweden/grave/README.md

 #### vg deconstruct

 - `vg deconstruct` produces a VCF file with a line for every snarl (bubble) in the graph.
-Allele information (reference vs alt) is taken from paths in the graph, read more [here](https://github.com/vgteam/vg/wiki/VCF-export-with-vg-deconstruct)
+Allele information (reference vs alt) is taken from paths in the graph, read more [here](https://github.com/vgteam/vg/wiki/VCF-export-with-vg-deconstruct).

 #### vg call

-- `vg call` genotypes graph variants present in each mapped sample (i.e., no novel variant calling), read more [here](https://github.com/vgteam/vg/wiki/SV-Genotyping-and-variant-calling#genotyping-a-VCF-using-the-graph)
+- `vg call` genotypes graph variants present in each mapped sample (i.e., no novel variant calling), read more [here](https://github.com/vgteam/vg/wiki/SV-Genotyping-and-variant-calling#genotyping-a-VCF-using-the-graph).
-- It takes GAM files as input, and therefore users should note that no deduplication is done prior to genotyping, see [here](https://github.com/vgteam/vg/issues/3283)
+- It takes GAM files as input, and therefore users should note that no deduplication is done prior to genotyping, see [here](https://github.com/vgteam/vg/issues/3283).

 ### Provided variant calling tools

 #### Freebayes

-- `Freebayes` is integrated in `grave`, read more [here](https://github.com/freebayes/freebayes)
+- `Freebayes` is integrated in `grave`, read more [here](https://github.com/freebayes/freebayes).

 #### DeepVariant

-- `DeepVariant` is integrated in `grave` (currently recommended for human input data only), read more [here](https://github.com/google/deepvariant)
+- `DeepVariant` is integrated in `grave` (currently recommended for human input data only), read more [here](https://github.com/google/deepvariant).

 ## Linear reference mode

-- `grave` can be run in linear reference mode, mapping reads against a single FASTA reference instead of a graph
+- `grave` can be run in linear reference mode, mapping reads against a single FASTA reference instead of a graph.

-- Ancient DNA alignment will be run with `BWA aln` (`-l 16500 -n 0.01 -o 2`) and modern DNA with `BWA MEM` (default settings)
+- Ancient DNA alignment will be run with `BWA aln` (`-l 16500 -n 0.01 -o 2`) and modern DNA with `BWA MEM` (default settings).

-- To configure linear mode, set the parameter `reference_type` to `linear`, and provide a FASTA reference with the `reference` parameter
+- To configure linear mode, set the parameter `reference_type` to `linear`, and provide a FASTA reference with the `reference` parameter.

 ## Workflow DAG